• Skip to Content

 More than 300 graduates were recognized at SUNY Oneonta's Winter Commencement on December 2, 2018.
 Students who completed the requirements for bachelor's degrees, master's degrees and certificates of advanced study in the Dewar Arena of the Alumni Field House.

-2019 Mar 22
+Graduation - 2019 Mar 22

 Journalism student presents project on Brazil and autism to Pulitzer Center